Connecting NTK and NNGP: A Unified Theoretical Framework for Wide Neural Network Learning Dynamics: Neural Representations and Representational drift

-We present examples for both scenarios in Fig.\ref{fig:equilibrium drift}.
-We consider two MNIST binary classification tasks, after reaching the long time equilibrium.
-For each one we show the evolution of the histograms of the predictor on the training examples at times $t$, after freezing readout weights at an earlier time $t_{0}$.
-We train a linear classifier on top of the training predictors to evaluate the classification accuracy (see SI Sec.$\text{\ref{subsec:details-rep-drift}}$ for details).
-In the case of the classification task of the digit pair 4,9, the two histograms eventually overlap each other, resulting in a long time chance level accuracy and a complete loss of the learned information.
-In contrast, in the classification of the digit pair 0,1 (Fig.\ref{fig:equilibrium drift}(f-j)), the histogram of the two classes are partially separated, leading to a long time accuracy of 90\%, reflecting the residual information in the input norms.
-Interestingly during the dynamics from the original state to the long time state the distributions cross each other, resulting in a short period of chance performance.
+We present examples illustrating both scenarios in Fig.\ref{fig:equilibrium drift}.
+Specifically, we consider two MNIST binary classification tasks after reaching the long-time equilibrium.
+For each task, we show the evolution of the histograms of the predictor on the training examples at time $t$, after freezing the readout weights at an earlier time $t_{0}$.
+To evaluate the amount of discriminability retained in the predictor histograms, we evaluated the classification accuracy given by the optimal separating threshold (see SI Sec.\ref{sec:Details-of-the} for details).
+In the case of digits 4 and 9, the two histograms eventually overlap, resulting in long-time chance-level accuracy and a complete loss of the learned information.
+In contrast, for the digits 0 and 1 (Fig.~\ref{fig:equilibrium drift}(f-j)), the histograms of the two classes remain partially separated, leading to a long-time accuracy of 90\%, which reflects the residual information contained in the input norms.
+Interestingly, during the transition from the initial state to the long-time state, the distributions temporarily cross, causing a brief period of chance performance.